-The Government (DWP) have launched the Household Support Fund to provide financial support to vulnerable households over the winter months.
+The Government (DWP) have relaunched the Household Support Fund to provide financial support to vulnerable households over the summer months.
+The distribution criteria have changed since the last scheme and at least a third of the allocation must reach people of a pensionable age.

 Initial allocations were to Unitary and County Councils.
-Surrey County Council (SCC) received nearly £5.3m.
-SCC have decided to distribute £2.8m of their allocation to borough and district councils to enable local solutions that meet local requirements.
-TDC has been allocated £234,649.
+Surrey County Council have decided to distribute £2.45m of their allocation to borough and district councils to enable local solutions that meet local requirements.
+TDC has been allocated £156,335 to distribute to the over 65 population and £62,853 for other age groups.

-The Tandridge Household Support Scheme Local Eligibility Framework has been developed for the administration of the scheme.
+The Tandridge Household Support Scheme Local Eligibility Framework is being reused for the administration of the scheme.